Prince Edward Island: Geography

-The coastline has a combination of long beaches, dunes, red sandstone cliffs, salt water marshes, and numerous bays and harbours.
-The beaches, dunes and sandstone cliffs consist of sedimentary rock and other material with a high iron concentration, which oxidises upon exposure to the air.
-The geological properties of a white silica sand found at Basin Head are unique in the province; the sand grains cause a scrubbing noise as they rub against each other when walked on, and have been called the "singing sands".
-Large dune fields on the north shore can be found on barrier islands at the entrances to various bays and harbours.
-The sand dunes at Greenwich are of particular significance.
-The shifting, parabolic dune system is home to a variety of birds and rare plants; it is also a site of significant archeological interest.

 Climate

-The climate of the island is a maritime climate considered to be moderate and strongly influenced by the surrounding seas.
-As such, it is milder than inland locations owing to the warm waters from the Gulf of St. Lawrence.
-The climate is characterized by changeable weather throughout the year; it has some of the most variable day-to-day weather in Canada, in which specific weather conditions seldom last for long.
+The island has a maritime climate, moderate and strongly influenced by the surrounding Gulf of St. Lawrence.
+As such, it is generally milder than many areas of New Brunswick and Nova Scotia due to the warmer waters of the Gulf of St. Lawrence.
+The climate is characterized by changeable weather throughout the year; in which specific weather conditions seldom last for long.

 During July and August, the average daytime high in PEI is 23 C; however, the temperature can sometimes exceed 30 C during these months.
 In the winter months of January and February, the average daytime high is -3.3 C. The Island receives an average yearly rainfall of 855 mm and an average yearly snowfall of 2.85 m.

 Winters are moderately cold and long but are milder than inland locations, with clashes of cold Arctic air and milder Atlantic air causing frequent temperature swings.
 The climate is considered to be more humid continental climate than oceanic since the Gulf of St. Lawrence freezes over, thus eliminating any moderation.
 The mean temperature is -7 C in January.
 During the winter months, the island usually has many storms (which may produce rain as well as snow) and blizzards since during this time, storms originating from the North Atlantic or the Gulf of Mexico frequently pass through.
 Springtime temperatures typically remain cool until the sea ice has melted, usually in late April or early May.